 So how will this play out?
 Two words: Theon Turncloak.

 There is a debate going on as to who is the ghost from the ADWD chapter “The Ghost of Winterfell”.
 Some say it is Benjen Stark, some say it is Theon Greyjoy’s split personality… I say it is twofold.
-The “Ghost of Winterfell” (as in hooded man who goes around killing Bolton men) is Mance Rayder (Abel, the singer) with his people, which is the reason Mel sent him to Winterfell in the first place as Jon assumed, correctly.
+The “Ghost of Winterfell” (as in hooded man who goes around killing Bolton men) is one of the Northerners loyal to the Starks.
 But.
 “Ghost of Winterfell” is also Theon, simply because this is his POV chapter.
 This means that the title itself foreshadows development of Theon’s character arch that will end in death making Theon another one of Wintefell’s Ghosts.
 To what end?
 For one, Theon has suffered enough.
 Clean death would be a nice way to end his life.
 And if his death can aid a sorcerer from North of the Wall in resurrecting one of the remaining Stark children, his debt will truly be paid.
-Bloodraven, with the help of Bran, who’s been communicating with Theon via Weirwood tree (ADWD) and ravens (TWOW), will use Theon’s beheading (suggested to Stannis by Asha in TWOW) as the blood sacrifice and a retribution for Eddard Stark and his boys, to raise Jon from dead. ”There is power in king’s blood” and a reason why the last image Bran Stark saw through Weirwood in ADWD was the blood sacrifice.
+Bloodraven, with the help of Bran, who’s been communicating with Theon via Weirwood tree (ADWD) and ravens (TWOW), will use Theon’s beheading (suggested to Stannis by Asha in TWOW) as the blood sacrifice and a retribution for Eddard Stark and his boys, to raise Jon from dead.
+“There is power in king’s blood” and a reason why the last image Bran Stark saw through Weirwood in ADWD was the blood sacrifice.
 Death for Life.

 We believe it is the fourth possibility because we believe his rebirth amongst smoke (Jon Snow’s smoking wounds) and salt (The Wall is salty and Bowen Marsh’s tears should not be neglected either) will awake a dragon or dragons.
-Being born amidst the smoke and salt screams the name of Azor Ahai, but we do not believe Jon will be reborn as Azor Ahai.
-We hypothesize AA and TPTWP are two different entities and Jon is born with the potential of being both.
+Being born amidst the smoke and salt screams the name of Azor Ahai.
+So, we hypothesize AA and TPTWP are one and the same (one person different name), however Jon is born with the potential of being both.
+Both what?
+The last hero that saves the world and a champion of the alleged enemy he needs to fight in order to do so.
 Stay with us.

 We hypothesize that only one of them, Jon or Daenerys, will, in fact, fight the doom, saving the world from the eternal darkness.
 And now comes the twist, the doom will, contrary to the popular belief, not come from the White Walkers, but instead from Daenerys Targaryen.
 And no, we do not believe Daenerys Targaryen and Jon Snow will meet, fall in love and rule Westeros happily ever after, reestablishing the Targaryen lineage.
 No, we do not believe Daenerys Targaryen and Jon Snow are the Song of Ice and Fire.
 With this being said, we strongly believe Jon Snow will lead the army of White Walkers…and ironically, mirroring the scene from the beginning of season 3, he will fight, to use his own words, “the side that fights for the living” but it in reality the side he will fight for it is the side that fights for the life.
 In this way we will have a rightful Targaryen fighting a bastard Targaryen, mirroring the Blackfyre Rebellion but on a whole new level.